Dr. Cixin Wang

-Dr. Cixin WangDr.
-Cixin Wang is an assistant professor of School Psychology in the College of Education at the University of Maryland, College Park (Department of Counseling, Higher Education, and Special Education).
+Dr. Cixin Wang is an Associate Professor of School Psychology in the College of Education at the University of Maryland, College Park (Department of Counseling, Higher Education, and Special Education).
 She received her Ph.D. in School Psychology from the University of Nebraska-Lincoln in 2011.
 She then completed a two-year postdoctoral fellowship at Kennedy Krieger Institute/Johns Hopkins University in 2013.
 Her research interests focus on bullying prevention and mental health promotion among children and adolescents.
-Her research seeks to: (1) better understand different factors contributing to bullying/ victimization and mental health difficulties, including individual, family, school, and cultural factors; (2) develop effective prevention and intervention techniques to decrease bullying at school; and (3) develop school-wide prevention models to promote mental health among students, especially among culturally and linguistically diverse (CLD) students.
+Her research seeks to: (1) better understand different factors contributing to bullying and mental health difficulties, including individual, family, school, and cultural factors; (2) develop effective prevention and intervention techniques to decrease bullying at school; and (3) develop school-based prevention and intervention to promote mental health among students, especially among culturally and linguistically diverse (CLD) students.

-Kate SullivanKate Sullivan is a fourth-year doctoral student in the School Psychology Program at UMD.
+Kate Sullivan is a fifth-year doctoral student in the School Psychology Program at UMD.
 She earned her B.A. in Psychology from the University of Maryland, College Park.
 Her research interests include bullying and aggression and increasing access to school-based mental health services.

-Jocelyn Yao is a third-year student in the school psychology program at UMD.
+Jocelyn Yao is a fifth-year student in the school psychology program at UMD.
 She earned her B.S. in Psychology from the University of Maryland, College Park.
 Her research interests include bullying prevention among children and adolescents and school climate.

-Xinyi ZhangXinyi Zhang is a second-year doctoral student in the School Psychology program at UMD.
+Xinyi Zhang is a fourth-year doctoral student in the School Psychology program at UMD.
 She earned her Master of Education in Human Development and Psychology from Harvard Graduate School of Education.
 She received her undergraduate education from the University of Hong Kong and Yale University (as a visiting international student).
 Her research interests include cross-cultural parenting and youth mental health.
 She is currently working on a project looking at ethnic-racial socialization among Chinese Americans.